telerik/kendo-ui-builder/docs/views/app-layout.md

 # App Layout View

-The App Layout view is one of the built-in system views which are delivered by the default Application Module.
+The App Layout view is one of the built-in system views which the [Application Module]({% slug appmodule_kuib %}) provides by default.

 The App Layout view:

-* Provides the layout of the whole application.
+* Represents the layout of the whole application.
-* Serves as a placeholder for all application views by allowing you to embed the other views inside its content.
+* Allows you to embed the other views inside its content.
-* Has a similar functional status as the Blank view because it supports the dragging and dropping of columns and rows and of specific navigation components.
+* Supports the dragging and dropping of columns and rows, and of specific navigation components.
-* Allows you to modify some of its properties.
-For more information which properties of the App Layout view are subject to modification, refer to the vertical toolbar (property grid) of the view.
+* Allows you to edit some of its properties.
+For more information on which properties of the App Layout view are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.

 // screen